Boskovii/boskovii.github.io/_projects/3_project.md

 - Segment trajectories for thigh, shank, and foot
 - Sensitivity of motion to torque scaling and timing

-These simulations demonstrated characteristic nonlinear coupling between joints and showed that joint motion is highly sensitive to torque profiles, damping ratios, and initial conditions.
+This project revealed the challenges of modeling biological systems with chaotic behavior, as the double-pendulum formulation occasionally produced unrealistic motion patterns.
+The resulting joint motion was highly sensitive to torque profiles, damping ratios, and initial conditions.

 ### Karate Front Kick